Waiʻōhinu, Hawaii: Location

 Waiʻōhinu is at the far southern tip of the island of Hawaiʻi, on Hawaiʻi Route 11, which is part of the Hawaiʻi Belt Road.
 It is 57 mi southeast of Kailua-Kona and 32 mi southwest of Hawaiʻi Volcanoes National Park.

 Waiohinu's ZIP code is 96772, which it shares with the nearby community of Nāʻālehu.

 According to the U.S. Census Bureau, the Waiʻōhinu CDP has an area of 3.5 sqkm, all of it land.

 Landmarks

 Mark Twain visited Waiʻōhinu in 1866 and, legend has it, planted a monkey pod tree (Albizia saman) here.
 The tree blew down in 1957, but a shoot from it was replanted, and remains growing there today.

 Kauahaʻao Church was built in 1888 by Calvinist missionaries in Waiʻōhinu.
 The historic wooden church building was demolished in April 1998 because of extensive termite damage.

 Wong Yuen Store was built in 1914 by Chinese immigrant Wong Yuen.
 It is currently the only store in operation in Waiʻōhinu.

-Wong Yuen Store, in Waiohinu, closed on April 1, 2018.
-The largest employer in Waiohinu is now Pacific Quest, employing over 100.